joerivanveen/faq-with-categories/faq-with-categories/readme.txt

 [faq-with-categories **title-only="any value"**] outputs the list as links rather than as an accordion.

-*(1)* NOTE: only a limited number of faqs will be present on the page so search and filter will not work.
+*(1)* NOTE: only a limited number of faqs will be present on the page, searching and filtering will be limited to those.

 = Template =